-The proposed project would include a site that would provide a building pad for a future City-constructed recreation/community/aquatic center envisioned by the Mission Valley Community Plan Update.
-Construction of vertical improvements at the community center is not part of the proposed project.
+The proposed project would include a site that would be rough graded, with utilities stubbed to the boundary, to provide a building pad for a future City-constructed recreation/community/aquatic center envisioned by the Mission Valley Community Plan Update.
+Construction of vertical improvements at the community center is not part of the proposed project; however, this EIR has anticipated the operational impacts associated with the future recreation center.
 The design and vertical improvements would be the responsibility of the City and funded through the City's collection of park development fees or other City-funding mechanisms.